telefonicaid/fiware-orion/doc/manuals/user/oneshot_subscription.md

 EOF
 ```

-Once the status is updated to “oneshot” again, the consumer will again get the notification or one time whenever the entity will
+Once the status is updated to "oneshot" again, the consumer will again get the notification or one time whenever the entity will
 be updated and the subscription status will again be changed to “inactive” automatically.